aleksandrinaskv/starter-hugo-academic/content/_index.md

           location: Leiden, the Netherlands
           date_start: '2023-03-01'
           date_end: ''
-          description: A scientific unievrsity partner of TNO in the project "Preparedness for pandemics".
+          description: I work as a scientific university partner of TNO (Netherlands Organisation for Applied Scientific Research) in the consortium "Preparedness for pandemics".
         - title: Postdoctoral Researcher
-          company: McGill University
+          company: McGill University, Alan Edwards Centre for Research on Pain
           company_url: 'www.mogilab.ca'
           company_logo: mcgill
           location: Montreal, Canada
           date_start: '2021-03-01'
           date_end: '2023-03-01'
-          description: Taught electronic engineering and researched semiconductor physics.
+          description: As a part of the Rubicon fellowship from NWO, I investigated the neuroendocrine mechanisms of nocebo hyperalgesia in human and animal models.
         - title: Postdoctoral Researcher
           company: Leiden University
           company_url: 'www.leidenuniv.nl'